artificyan/ml-intro-course/README.md

 - Productizing models (let the Data Engineers do that 👷)
 - Distributing models (let AMZN and GOOGL do that for you 📈)
 - Reinforcement Learning (we don't have time to play games 👾)
-- Bayesian framework (I wish we could… 😫)
+- Bayesian approach (I wish we could… 😫)
 - Recommender Systems (wait for ML 2 ⌛)
 - Anomaly Detection (not enough time to get strange 👽)
 - Ethics (not enough time to think about implications 🤔)